necopinus/necopinus.xyz/newsletters/2016-12-18-and-we-will-know-him-for-a-thousand-years.md

 ## Things Change

 Trump's campaign went out with a bang that was just shy of Fascism 2.0, and his post-election cabinet picks and advisers have ranged from run-of-the-mill kleptocrats, to dangerous proto-authoritarians, to borderline Nazis.
-The only silver lining to the situation appear to be that career Republicans, largely excluded from Trump's nascent administration, are beginning to push back...
-But even this opposition seems at best half-hearted.
+The only silver lining to the situation appear to be that career Republicans, largely excluded from Trump's nascent administration, are beginning to push back… But even this opposition seems at best half-hearted.
 Meanwhile, Democrats appear to be contemplating some level of cooperation with the incoming administration, a strategy that would make political sense only if one honestly believed Trump had any respect for the democratic and bureaucratic processes upon which our country is based - a position for which there seems to be diminishing evidence.

 The entire situation has a distinctly Weimar-y vibe to it.